-This dessert is so great to serve at spring get-togethers because it’s tasty, a bit different, and serves a crowd!
-AND you can make it ahead of time which I love when I’m entertaining.
-This would also be fabulous for Easter dessert.
+This dessert is so great to serve at spring and summer get-togethers because it’s tasty, a bit different, and serves a crowd!
+Plus you can make it ahead of time which I love for when I’m entertaining.
+This Lemon Lush recipe would also be fabulous for BBQ and Easter dessert.

-WARNING: This dessert is made completely from scratch.
+WARNING: My Lemon Lush recipe is made completely from scratch.
 This means you won’t be using a boxed pudding mix or whipped topping from the freezer section.
 I prefer it from scratch even though it’s a little labor intensive, but you can always make it with store-bought pudding and whipped topping if you’d like.

-- This recipe is completely versatile, feel free to substitute the homemade lemon pudding for your favorite; key lime, vanilla, chocolate…whatever!
-I’ve made a key lime version of this and instead of using walnuts, I used coconut–talk about to die for!
+- This recipe is completely versatile, so feel free to substitute the homemade lemon pudding for your favorite; key lime, vanilla, chocolate…whatever!
+I’ve made a key lime version of this recipe.
+Instead of using walnuts, I used coconut and it was to die for!

 - Lemon Lush will keep for up to 5 days, covered, in the refrigerator.